MarkCondello/dev-notes/Silverstripe/index.md

 The dropdown list stores the `ServiceTypeID` to the `LandingPage` which is how SS sets the relationship with a `ServiceType`.

 ## Including a form on the front end
-For this feature we are adding Customer Rating form on aLanding page for users to leave a name and a rating.
+For this feature we are adding `CustomerRating` form on a `LandingPage` for users to leave a name and a rating.
 To set up this relationship we need:
-- a `CustomerRating` table which,
+- a `CustomerRating` table with a CustomerName and Rating column,
 - a relationship between a `CustomerRating` and a `LandingPage`,
-- to set up the form, its action function and display the results in the `LandingPageController`
+- to set up a form with mapped fields, create a form action function and display the results all in the `LandingPageController` class.

 **CustomerRating.php (DataObject)**
 ```